 2005 – Harold Libbey Trail, providing access to Thayer Brook, completed.

 March 2022 — Royal River Conservation Trust acquires Thayer Brook Preserve property from members of the Durgin and Rogers families — all descendants of Evelyn “Binnie” Morrill Durgin.
 Scroll below for the “History” tab for more information on the Durgin and Morrill families.
+RRCT works closely alongside the Presumpscot Regional Land Trust on this and other key Gray projects.
 RRCT acquires the parcels using bridge financing from an anonymous family and transactional funding from the Casco Bay Estuary Partnership and Maine Outdoor Heritage Fund.
-RRCT is working during 2022 to secure conservation funding to repay the bridge financing, from sources including the Land for Maine’s Future program at USFWS wetland funding.
+In 2023 RRCT secures conservation funding to repay the bridge financing, from sources including the Land for Maine’s Future program at USFWS wetland funding.

 In 2020 and 2022, the Town of Gray Comprehensive Plan and Town of Gray Open Space Plan designates this area a “critical rural area,” supporting the concept of future conservation.